Dr. Jody Heymann

 mmccormack (at) ph.ucla.edu

 Michael McCormack is a Senior Policy Analyst at the WORLD Policy Analysis Center.
 His research interests include labor economics, economic development, the political economy of household debt and progressive social policy.
-Prior to working at WORLD, he worked as an economic policy associate at The Century Foundation, a progressive think tank based in New York City.
-He was also a researcher at the Center for Social Policy at UMass Boston.
+Prior to working at WORLD, he worked as an economic policy associate at The Century Foundation and was also a researcher at UMass Boston's Center for Social Policy.
 He received BAs in Political Science and Economics from the University of Massachusetts Amherst and an MA in Applied Economics from the University of Massachusetts Boston.
 His work has appeared in Cambridge Journal of Economics, Challenge, and The American Prospect.

 Clare McKenzie